Janclesio

-Janclésio Almeida Santos (born 22 April 1993), simply known as Janclesio, is a Brazilian footballer who plays as a center-back for V.League 1 club Ninh Binh.
+Janclésio Almeida Santos (born 22 April 1993), simply known as Janclesio, is a Brazilian professional footballer who plays as a center-back for V.League 1 club Ninh Binh.

 Club career

 In the half of the 2019 V.League 1 season, Janclesio joined the newly promoted V.League 1 side Viettel and appeared in 11 games.

 In 2020, Janclesio joined Hồng Lĩnh Hà Tĩnh.
 He was named team captain shortly after his signature and played an important role to help his team finish in top 8 of the league table in their first ever season in V.League 1.

 In 2021, Janclesio played for SHB Đà Nẵng.
 He appeared in every possible league game before the season was cancelled due to the effects of COVID-19 in Vietnam.

 On 21 December 2021, Janclesio made his comeback to Hồng Lĩnh Hà Tĩnh.
 In the last round of the 2022 V.League 1 season, he scored the winning goal for his team's 2–1 victory against Thanh Hóa, thus helped his team avoid relegation as they are 1 point above the relegation zone.
 He scored a total of 7 goals during the season, a record for a defender in V.League 1's history.

 In August 2023, Becamex Bình Dương announced the signing of Janclesio to the team.
 He made his debut as a starter 29 October 2023, as Becamex Binh Duong defeated Binh Dinh 2–0.